opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ### Trace analytics pipeline example

 The following example demonstrates how to build a pipeline that supports the [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/).
 This pipeline takes data from the OpenTelemetry Collector and uses two other pipelines as sinks.
-These two separate pipelines index trace and the service map documents for the dashboard plugin.
+These two, separate pipelines index trace and the service map documents for the dashboard plugin.

 Starting with Data Prepper version 2.0, Data Prepper no longer supports the `otel_trace_raw_prepper` processor due to the Data Prepper internal data model evolution.
 Instead, users should use the  `otel_trace_raw` processor.
 See the following .yaml file example: